-Of all the countries in the world, Australia is one of just 5 who entered 2021 very well-placed.
-Granted, the COVID-19 pandemic dealt a huge blow to the country’s economy and industries, including construction.
-But things are bouncing back; for now, anyway.
+Of all the countries in the world, Australia is one of just 5 that entered 2021 very well-placed.
+Granted, the COVID-19 pandemic dealt a massive blow to the country’s economy and industries, including construction.
+But things are bouncing back, for now, anyway.

 GDP, for example, shrank by a whopping -7% in Q2 of 2020 (the joint-largest decline in history).
 That was followed by an impressive rebound of 3.3% in Q3 and 3.1% in Q4 of 2020.
 Trading Economics projects that the recovery will steadily slow down to a mere 0.8% in Q3 of 2021.

-A major contributor to Australia’s economy is construction, which accounts for 8% of the output.
+A significant contributor to Australia’s economy is construction, accounting for 8% of the output.

 Image source: Reserve Bank of Australia

 These investments, along with rising construction finance commitments, are expected to sustain the demand for new construction services in Sydney, Victoria and most other areas for the first part of 2021.
-However, with the HomeBuilder scheme having ended in March 2021, a dip is anticipated towards the end of the year and in 2022.
-Commercial construction, which was already on a decline pre-COVID, is expected to remain so all through 2022.
+However, with the HomeBuilder scheme ending in March 2021, a dip is anticipated towards the end of the year and 2022.
+Commercial construction, which was already on a decline pre-COVID, is expected to remain so throughout 2022.

 The Key Figures to Kick Us Off

 - The total worth of construction projects was $759.7 billion, a 1.5% rise ($11.6 billion) from the previous quarter.
 The mining and transport industries mainly pushed this growth.